 |Canon G16||Y||stereo||mono||-||-||mini||2.0||Y||-||-||Canon G16|

 |Canon 650D||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 650D|

 |Canon M||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon M|

 |Canon 600D||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 600D|

 It is notable that the 100D has a microphone port, which is missing on the A3000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Sony A3000?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 100D:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.